raspberrypilearning/scratch-3-phrasebook/en/step_5.md

 ## Switching the backdrop

-The backdrop is becoming crowded due to the flags on it, next let's create a second backdrop where you can place your phrase sprites.
-You'll switch to the second backdrop when a flag is clicked.
-At the same time, you should hide the flags and show the phrase sprites.
+The backdrop is becoming crowded by the flags, so create a second backdrop on which to place your phrase sprites.
+When a flag sprite is clicked, the second background should appear, the flag sprites should hide, and the phrase sprites should show.

 --- task ---
-Add or Paint a new backdrop by clicking the Choose a backdrop button.
-You could use the Beach Malibu backdrop as you will see in this project.
+Add a new backdrop by clicking the **Choose a backdrop** button, or draw a new backdrop if you want to.
+You could use the 'Beach Malibu' backdrop that you can see in this guide.
 --- /task ---

 --- task ---
-Add the following code to the spain flag sprite:
+Add the following code to the Spanish flag sprite:

 ![Spain sprite](images/spainSmall.png)
 ```blocks3